 An isolated overdose of neuroleptics is rarely fatal.
 Toxicity results from blockade of some or all of the following receptors: dopamine (extrapyramidal symptoms), alpha-1 (orthostatic hypotension, reflex tachycardia), muscarinic (anticholinergic symptoms), and histaminic (sedation).

 The extrapyramidal symptoms include acute dystonia (tongue protrusion, facial grimacing, trismus, and oculogyric crisis) and akathisia (feeling of inner restlessness).
 The anticholinergic effects include tachycardia, dry mucous membranes, dry skin, decreased bowel sounds, and delirium.
-These symptoms are manageable with diphenhydramine 25 mg to 50 mg IV/IM or benztropine 1 mg to 2 mg IV/IM.
+These symptoms can be managed with diphenhydramine 25 mg to 50 mg IV/IM or benztropine 1 mg to 2 mg IV/IM.
 ECG changes such as sinus tachycardia and QT prolongation can result from neuroleptic toxicity.
 With QTc prolongation of more than 500 ms, treatment with magnesium 2 gm to 4 gm IV over 10 minutes is indicated.

-The most life-threatening emergency associated with the use of neuroleptics is a neuroleptic malignant syndrome.
+The most life-threatening emergency associated with the use of neuroleptics is neuroleptic malignant syndrome.
 This syndrome can occur from a single dose, increasing dose, or the same dose.
-It is mostly associated with the first-generation antipsychotics, but can also occur to a lesser degree with the second-generation antipsychotics, antiemetics (metoclopramide, promethazine), and from the withdrawal of anti-Parkinson medication.
+It is mostly associated with first-generation antipsychotics.
+Still, it can also occur to a lesser degree with the second-generation antipsychotics, antiemetics (metoclopramide, promethazine), and the withdrawal of anti-Parkinson medication.
 Symptoms typically develop over 1 to 3 days, mortality rates are 5% to 20%, and the majority of deaths occur due to complications of muscle rigidity.
 Clinical characteristics of neuroleptic malignant syndrome include the tetrad of altered mental status, muscular rigidity, hyperthermia, and autonomic instability.
-Management involves stopping the causative agent, supportive care with fluid resuscitation and cooling measures and directed medical therapy of dantrolene (skeletal muscle relaxant) at 0.25 mg/kg to 2 mg/kg IV every 6 to 12 hours with a max dose 10 mg/kg/day or bromocriptine (dopamine agonist) at 2.5 mg by mouth every 6 to 8 hours with a max dose 40 mg/day.
+Management involves stopping the causative agent, supportive care with fluid resuscitation and cooling measures and directed medical therapy of dantrolene (skeletal muscle relaxant) at 0.25 mg/kg to 2 mg/kg IV every 6 to 12 hours with a max dose of 10 mg/kg/day or bromocriptine (dopamine agonist) at 2.5 mg by mouth every 6 to 8 hours with a max dose 40 mg/day.

 Enhancing Healthcare Team Outcomes

-While prescribing high-risk drugs, the patient should always closely follow-up with the psychiatrist and continuous involvement of internists to look for any signs of serious adverse effects (agranulocytosis, metabolic syndrome, extrapyramidal syndrome, QT interval prolongation).
+While prescribing high-risk drugs, the patient should always closely follow up with the psychiatrist and continuous involvement of internists to look for any signs of serious adverse effects (agranulocytosis, metabolic syndrome, extrapyramidal syndrome, QT interval prolongation).